Lengo language: Modals

-Negative teigha
+Negative taigha

-Of all the ways to express negation in Lengo, the modal teigha 'NEG' is the most versatile and often used.
+Of all the ways to express negation in Lengo, the modal taigha 'NEG' is the most versatile and often used.
 It can be used to negate verbs in statements, like in (16):

-In (17) and (18), teigha appears at the very beginning of the serial verb construction, and the realis locative t-i appears between the negator and the article na.
-The entire serial verb construction is negated by teigha.
+In (17) and (18), taigha appears at the very beginning of the serial verb construction, and the realis locative t-i appears between the negator and the article na.
+The entire serial verb construction is negated by taigha.

-Sometimes the construction teigha na undergoes elision and is shortened to tena, like in (19):
+Sometimes the construction taigha na undergoes elision and is shortened to tai'na, note that the apostrophe exerted here is not a glottal stop but is merely an indicator to know that the word comes from the two root words taigha and na an example of this is in (19):

-It is important to note that this shortened form tena 'NEG' should not be confused with tena 'LOC'.
+It is important to note that this shortened form tai'na 'NEG' should not be confused with tai'na 'LOC'.
 Refer to example (20), which shows both homophones in use: the first being the locative and the second (bolded) being the combined modal and article.

-Teigha is flexible and can be used to create negative polar questions and answer polar questions, as in examples (21), (22) and (23).
+Taigha is flexible and can be used to create negative polar questions and answer polar questions, as in examples (21), (22) and (23).

-Example (21) is a negative polar question which can be answered with either eo 'yes' or teigha 'no'.
-Answering with eo would mean 'yes, I have not seen your basket', whereas answering with teigha would mean 'no, I have seen it'.
+Example (21) is a negative polar question which can be answered with either eo 'yes' or taigha 'no'.
+Answering with eo would mean 'yes, I have not seen your basket', whereas answering with taigha would mean 'no, I have seen it'.

-In example (22), teigha is used to answer a polar question in the negative.
-In (23), teigha is modified by an adverbial, vata 'continue'.
+In example (22), taigha is used to answer a polar question in the negative.
+In (23), taigha is modified by an adverbial, vata 'yet'.

-In (24), o teigha 'or NEG' is added to the end of the sentence to create an alternative question.
+In (24), o taigha 'or NEG' is added to the end of the sentence to create an alternative question.

-A content question can also be answered with teigha, as in (25).
+A content question can also be answered with taigha, as in (25).

 Prohibitive tabu

 The word tabu 'prohibitive (with consequences); forbidden' is another common way of forming a negative.
 It is often used by parents who are correcting their children.
-As with teigha 'no/none', a clause could consist of the single word Tabu!
+As with taigha 'no/none', a clause could consist of the single word Tabu!
 'Don't!'
 The basic structure is the same as with other modals: the first verb is the modal, and it is followed by the article na and the second verb.

 In (26), the consequence of disobeying is explicitly addressed.
 In (27), the article na is omitted, and the consequence of 'or else ...' is implied.

 Non-volitive kou

-The third and last negative modal is kou 'unwilling', which is used to indicate non-volition.
-It appears in the same place as teigha and tabu, but carries a more specific meaning.
+The third and last negative modal is kou 'refuse', which is used to indicate non-volition.
+It appears in the same place as taigha and tabu, but carries a more specific meaning.

-In example (28), if the more general teigha 'NEG' had been used instead of kou, it would simply mean that the fish do not eat the bait.
+In example (28), if the more general taigha 'NEG' had been used instead of kou, it would simply mean that the fish do not eat the bait.
 However, in (28), the fish not only do not eat the bait, but they will not.

 Example (29) has the words laka 'also' and t-i 'REAL-LOC' in between the negator and the article na.